Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-We are now going to describe the polygonal gramophone; see Figure~\ref{fig:gramophone-precise} (right).
+We introduce special \emph{polygonal} gramophones that work with a polygonal container $\cont$, but has curved pieces in order to show hardness of the problem \pack\curved\polygon\translation.
+The polygonal concave gramophone can be seen in \Cref{fig:gramophone-precise} (right).
 In this version, we have an additional green piece which is the only piece that is curved.
-If we encode the constraint $x \cdot y \leq 1$ then the green piece is convex.
-If we encode the constraint $x \cdot y \geq 1$ the green piece will not be convex.
-Recall from Section~\ref{sec:curvedPolygons} that for pieces with curved segments, it is needed that the curvature is bounded and that the curved segments have a straight line segment of length $1$ as prefix and suffix.
-In Figure~\ref{fig:gramophone-pink} (left), the red curve and the blue segments together form a curved segment that satisfies the requirements.
-The pink piece is changed accordingly: In this version of the gramophone, the pink piece has two more corners and the corner on the top left is fingerprinted.
-It is shown in Figure~\ref{fig:gramophone-pink} how the angle of the fingerprinted corner can be changed freely by moving up and down the green piece.
+If we encode the concave constraint $-(x+1) \cdot (y+1) +1 \geq 0$, then the green piece is convex.
+If we encode the constraint $(x+1) \cdot (y+1)-1 \geq 0$, the green piece will not be convex.
+Recall from \Cref{sec:curvedPolygons} that for pieces with curved segments, it is needed that the curvature is bounded and that the curved segments have a straight line segment of length $1$ as prefix and suffix.
+In \Cref{fig:gramophone-pink} (left), the red curve and the blue segments together form a curved segment that satisfies the requirements.
+The pink piece is changed accordingly: In this version of the gramophone, the pink piece has one corner which can touch the curved part of the green piece and an extra corner on each side to fill out the space below the green piece.
+The left corner is fingerprinted.
+It is shown in \Cref{fig:gramophone-pink} (right) how the angle of the fingerprinted corner can be changed freely by moving up and down the green piece.